February 13 to April 25, 2015

 - Local medical insurance coverage with includes coverage for accidents while traveling between locations and during scheduled activities.

-- Travel insurance for each student includes trip cancelation and trip interruption.
+- Travel insurance for each student includes trip cancellation and trip interruption.

 - $5,000,000 liability coverage with SOCCCD named as co-insured for the duration of the program.